gubihero/babel-go/README.md

-## Babel
+# Babel

-#### A Markov Chain Babbler
+### A Markov Chain Babbler

-takes txt files and returns readable but slightly weird excerpts.
+Takes txt files and returns readable but slightly weird excerpts.